valtech/aem-easy-content-upgrade/Readme.md

 ### Replace Property Content
 You can replace the content of String properties.
 This also supports multi-value properties.

-* doReplaceValueInProperty(String oldValue, String newValue): replaces the substring "oldValue" with "newValue" for all String properties
+* doReplaceValueInProperty(String oldValue, String newValue): replaces the substring "oldValue" with "newValue".
+Applies to all String properties
-* doReplaceValueInProperty(String oldValue, String newValue, String[] propertyNames): replaces the substring "oldValue" with "newValue" for all given String properties
+* doReplaceValueInProperty(String oldValue, String newValue, String[] propertyNames): replaces the substring "oldValue" with "newValue".
+Applies to all specified String properties
+* doReplaceValueInPropertyRegex(String searchRegex, String replacement): checks if the property value(s) match the search pattern and replaces it with "replacement".
+Applies to all String properties.
+You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).
+* doReplaceValueInPropertyRegex(String searchRegex, String replacement, String[] propertyNames): checks if the property value(s) match the search pattern and replaces it with "replacement".
+Applies to specified String properties.
+You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).

 ```java
 println aecu.contentUpgradeBuilder()